In value-based deep reinforcement learning, a pruned network is a good network

+\citet{graesser2022state} discovered that pruning often yields improved results, and {\em dynamic} sparse training methods, where the sparse topology changes throughout training~\citep{mocanu2018scalable,evci2020rigging}, can significantly outperform {\em static} sparse training, where the sparse topology remains fixed throughout training. \citet{tan2023rlx} enhance the efficacy of dynamic sparse training through the introduction of a novel delayed multi-step temporal difference target mechanism and a dynamic-capacity replay buffer. \citet{grooteautomatic23} proposed an automatic noise filtering method, which uses the principles of dynamic sparse training for adjusting the network topology to focus on task-relevant features.

+\paragraph{Overparameterization in Deep RL} \citet{song2019observational} and \citet{zhang2018study} highlighted and the tendency of RL networks to overfit, while \citet{nikishin22primacy} and \citet{sokar2023dormant} demonstrated the prevalence of plasticity loss in RL networks, leading to a decline in final performance.
 Several strategies have been proposed to mitigate this, such as data augmentation \citep{yarats2021image,cetin2022stabilizing}, dropout \citep{gal2016dropout}, and layer and batch normalization \citep{ba2016layer,ioffe2015batch}. \citet{hiraoka2021dropout} demonstrated the success of employing dropout and layer normalization in Soft Actor-Critic \citep{haarnoja2018soft}, while \citet{liu2020regularization} identified that applying $\ell_2$ weight regularization on actors can enhance both on- and off-policy algorithms.

 \citet{nikishin22primacy} identify a tendency of networks to overfit to early data (the primacy bias), which can hinder subsequent learning, and propose periodic network re-initialization as a means to mitigate it.
 Similarly, \citet{sokar2023dormant} proposed re-initializing {\em dormant neurons} to improve network plasticity, while \citet{nikishin2023deep} propose plasticity injection by temporarily freezing the current network and utilizing newly initialized weights to facilitate continuous learning.